immobilizer security indicator

 There is a fuse box inside the vehicle cab and another one in the engine compartment.
 The one we will look for is the one located in the engine compartment.

-Open the hood of your Toyota Rav4 and standing in front of the engine, you will see the fuse box at the right, near the fender, with a black plastic cover.
+Open the hood of your Toyota Rav4, and standing in front of the engine, you will see the fuse box on the right, near the fender, with a black plastic cover.
 Below is a picture of it and a drawing further below for easier identification.

 Engine compartment fuse box of 2001-2003 Toyota Rav4 (4)